Christian Yelich Preview, Player Props: Brewers vs. Cubs

 Christian Yelich At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 23rd, his on-base percentage ranks 14th, and he is 60th in the league in slugging.
+- Among qualifying batters in baseball, his batting average ranks 18th, his on-base percentage ranks 14th, and he is 53rd in the league in slugging.

-- In 63 of 126 games this year, he has scored, and 24 of those games included multiple runs.
+- In 64 of 127 games this season, he has scored, and 25 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.